 In May 2023 Draganfly won the Service Excellence Award at the Federation of Small Business’ annual awards.
 We were very chuffed.

 The shop now spans two floors, has over 20,000 customers worldwide.
-Draganfly use modern technology to provide a top service, pay modern wages to get top staff and insist on a wide range of high quality spares, all of which means that they are not always the cheapest but they believe that a good service is worth paying for.
+Draganfly use modern technology to provide a top service, have highly rated staff and insist on a wide range of high quality spares, all of which means that they are not always the cheapest but they believe that a good service is worth paying for.
 Thousands of happy Ariel, BSA and now Triumph customers over the years stand testament to that.